claramartins2002/TRABALHO-TQS/README.md

 ## License

-This repository and its contents are licensed under [GCI].
+This repository and its contents are licensed under GCI.

 ---

-We hope you find this repository useful for managing and accessing documents related to Sprint [Nome da Sprint].
+We hope you find this repository useful for managing and accessing documents related to Sprint [Swag Labs] Sprint 1.
 If you have any feedback or suggestions, please let us know.